shreyamalogi/Task-Management-App/README.md

 6. **Hosted on Heroku with AWS-Based Database Storage**: The app is hosted on Heroku, providing online access to users.
 The database is hosted on AWS through MongoDB Atlas, ensuring reliable and scalable data storage. 🌐☁️

 These features collectively make your ToDo List App a useful tool for task management and organization.
-Users can efficiently create, update, and track their tasks with the app's intuitive interface, and the data is securely stored in the cloud for accessibility from anywhere. 📝📈🌍
+Users can efficiently create, delete, and track their tasks with the app's intuitive interface, and the data is securely stored in the cloud for accessibility from anywhere. 📝📈🌍